elibroftw/blog.elijahlopez.ca/content/posts/bash-helpers.md

   - devops
   - bash
   - linux
+summary: "A collection of Bash and Linux helper scripts and concepts.
+It covers Bash argument parsing with flags (alternative to getopts), conditional logic, and loops.
+Includes snippets."
 ---

 It seems that many article tutorials on `bash` are ugly, are suboptimal, and are not straight forward.